 Intellect vs. ignorance: Kirk #1 is able to reason through situations, or, as his ability declines, allow others to help him reason through them.
 Kirk #2 acts without thinking, and has to go to increasing lengths to cover his tracks, which he does poorly.
 Kirk #1 can understand the necessity of uniting with his darker self.
 Kirk #2 literally screams, “I’m Captain Kirk!” and clings to a selfish path, unable to comprehend he’s on the road to self-destruction.
+Watch as Kirk #2 knocks the books off the shelf in his quarters, rejecting a life of the mind.
 If asked, Kirk #2 probably couldn’t even explain why he wants to be captain (much as Charlie X probably couldn’t have explained why he so desperately wanted people to like him).
 He just wants it.

 Human vs. animal: Kirk #1 refers to Kirk #2 as “a thoughtless, brutal animal.”
 This relies on the historic notion that humans are superior to animals simply because we can make speeches and build sports cars.
 Judging by how much public discourse is in the gutter, and how eagerly we create the tools of our own destruction, one has to wonder if the animals possess the real intelligence.
 However, this division might hold up better in the 23rd century, where humans are operating at a higher level than today.